-3. Unless otherwise agreed in writing with the Council, as Planning Authority, in consultation with the Environmental Health Manager, deliveries and activities associated with the proposed storage use shall only be permitted between the hours of 0800 - 1630 Monday to Thursday and 0800 - 1230 on a Friday.
+2. Unless otherwise agreed with the Council, as Planning Authority, in consultation with the Environmental Health Manager, the use of the development shall only be permitted between the hours of 0800 to 1630 hours Monday to Thursday and 0800 to 1230 on a Friday.